Mbed-TLS/mbedtls/docs/psa-transition.md

 ### Hash mechanism selection

-The equivalent to `mbedtls_md_type_t` and `MBEDTLS_MD` constants is the type `psa_algorithm_t` and `PSA_ALG_xxx` constants (the type encompasses all categories of cryptographic algorithms, not just hashes).
+The equivalent to `mbedtls_md_type_t` and `MBEDTLS_MD_XXX` constants is the type `psa_algorithm_t` and `PSA_ALG_xxx` constants (the type encompasses all categories of cryptographic algorithms, not just hashes).
 PSA offers a similar selection of algorithms, but note that SHA-1 and SHA-2 are spelled slightly differently.

 | Mbed TLS constant      | PSA constant        |
 | ---------------------- | ------------------- |